 How to Get a Personal Loan with Bad Credit

-A bad credit personal loan is a fixed-rate loan given to borrowers who have a low credit score.
-These personal loans are not secured by collateral but instead, the lender relies on the borrower’s credit score and debt-to-income ratio.
+A bad credit personal loan is given to borrowers who have a low credit score and is generally a fixed-rate loan.
+These personal loans are not secured by collateral.
+Instead, the lender relies on the borrower’s credit score and debt-to-income ratio.

-A bad credit score (a FICO score of 300-629) won’t automatically disqualify you from applying for personal loans but it does lower your chances of approval.
+A bad credit score (a FICO score of less than 630) won’t automatically disqualify you from applying for personal loans, but it does lower your chances of approval.

 If you do qualify for a personal loan with a low credit score, you may end up paying higher interest rates and fees.